CluedIn-io/CluedIn.Documentation/docs/020-deployment/azure/080-step-by-step-install.md

 | Processing Pool   | `Standard_F16s_v2`  | 1             | CPU Optimized for Processing workloads |
 | General Pool      | `Standard_F4s_v2`   | 2             | General Purpose nodepool to house CluedIn Microservices |

-**NB:** Later, you can choose to downscale or upscale your nodepools depending on your needs and the of your workloads.
+**NB:** Later, you can choose to downscale or upscale your nodepools depending on your needs and your workloads.

 - Save this <a href="../../../assets/js/create-cluster-template.json" download>ARM Template</a> and <a href="../../../assets/js/create-cluster-params.json" download>ARM Template Parameters</a> files to your `C:\Users\$env:username\AzureTools` folder.
 - Open the **create-cluster-params.json** file and edit the values of the following parameters:
-    - `resourceName`: choose a name for your AKS cluster, for example: aks-cluedin-dev, aks-cluedin-test, aks-cluedin-prod etc...
+    - `resourceName`: choose a name for your AKS cluster, for example: `aks-cluedin-dev`, `aks-cluedin-test`, `aks-cluedin-prod` etc...
-    - `location`: choose the deployment region, for example: uksouth, eastus, westeurope etc...
+    - `location`: choose the deployment region, for example: `uksouth`, `eastus`, `westeurope` etc...
     - `dnsPrefix`: DNS prefix for your cluster, for example: aks-cluedin-dev-dns, aks-cluedin-test-dns etc...
     - `kubernetesVersion`: 1.20.9 or later
     - `networkPlugin`: can be "kubenet" or "azure".
 If you choose azure, you need to add another parameter called vnetSubnetID and add its value.
 More information on how to get the ID can be found [here](https://docs.microsoft.com/en-us/cli/azure/network/vnet/subnet?view=azure-cli-latest). **For the remainder of the installation, we are using Kubenet.**
-    - `workspaceName`: choose a workspace name, this is used for the monitoring of your cluster, it can be **DefaultWorkspace-{subscription-id}-{region}**, for example: DefaultWorkspace-abcd1234-a1b2-0123-9f8e-1234a567b890-WEU
+    - `workspaceName`: choose a workspace name, this is used for the monitoring of your cluster, it can be **DefaultWorkspace-{subscription-id}-{region}**, for example: `DefaultWorkspace-abcd1234-a1b2-0123-9f8e-1234a567b890-WEU`
     - `omsWorkspaceId`: The format should be /subscriptions/**{subscription-id}**/resourcegroups/defaultresourcegroup-**{region}**/providers/microsoft.operationalinsights/workspaces/**{workspaceName}**, you need to replace the parts in **bold** by the appropriate values.
 In order to find your subscription Id, you can run the following command
         ```powershell
         az account show